Chad Varah

-Edward Chad Varah CH CBE (12 November 1911 – 8 November 2007) was a British Anglican priest and social activist from England.
+Edward Chad Varah CH CBE (12 November 1911 – 8 November 2007) was an English Anglican priest and social activist from England.
 In 1953, he founded the Samaritans, the world's first crisis hotline, to provide telephone support to those contemplating suicide.

 Life

 Varah was born in the town of Barton-upon-Humber, Lincolnshire, the eldest of nine children of the vicar at the Anglican church of St Peter.
 His father, Canon William Edward Varah, a strict Tractarian, named him after St Chad, who, according to Bede, had founded the 7th-century monastery ad Bearum ("at Barrow"), which may have occupied an Anglo-Saxon enclosure next to Barton Vicarage.

-He was educated at Worksop College in north Nottinghamshire and won an exhibition to study natural sciences at Keble College, Oxford, quickly switching to Philosophy, Politics and Economics (PPE).
+He was educated at Worksop College in north Nottinghamshire and won an exhibition to study natural sciences at Keble College, Oxford, quickly switching to philosophy, politics and economics.
 He was involved in the university Russian and Slavonic clubs and was founder-president of the Scandinavian Club.
 He graduated with a third-class degree in 1933.

 Clerical career

 Varah was initially reluctant to follow his father's vocation, but his godfather persuaded him to study at Lincoln Theological College, where he was taught by the Revd Michael Ramsey, later Archbishop of Canterbury.
 He was ordained deacon in the Church of England in 1935 and priest in 1936.
 He first served as curate at St Giles, Lincoln, from 1935 to 1938, then at St Mary's, Putney, from 1938 to 1940 and Barrow-in-Furness from 1940 to 1942.
 He became vicar of Holy Trinity, Blackburn, in 1942 and moved to St Paul, Battersea, in 1949.
 He was also chaplain of St John's Hospital, Battersea.

 The Grocers' Company offered him the living of St Stephen Walbrook in 1953.
 He became rector of the church, designed by Christopher Wren, adjacent to the Mansion House in the City of London.
 The church was closed for structural repairs from 1978 to 1987.
 His son, Andrew, built chairs to replace its pews.
 Great controversy followed the installation of a large circular altar in travertine marble by Henry Moore, commissioned by Varah and his churchwarden Peter Palumbo.
 The matter was finally settled by the Court of Ecclesiastical Causes Reserved in 1987, which granted a retrospective faculty for its installation.

-He was a supporter of women priests, but preferred the traditional 16th century Book of Common Prayer (1549) to the liturgical changes authorized in 1966 (Book of Common Prayer (1928).
+He was a supporter of female priests, but preferred the traditional 17th century Book of Common Prayer (1662) to the more modern liturgical changes authorized in 1966.
 Despite the absence of a permanent congregation, the church remained popular for weddings.
 He officiated at the marriage of Lady Sarah Armstrong-Jones, only daughter of Princess Margaret, to actor Daniel Chatto in 1994.

 He was made an honorary prebendary of St Paul's Cathedral in 1975, becoming senior prebendary in 1997.
 He retired in 2003, aged 92, by which time he was the oldest incumbent in the Church of England.